 The judiciary is just one of the likely sources of information when you need to get a Braxton County arrest warrant search done.
-You other options include the vast number of private agencies that work online and of course local and WV state law enforcement.
+Your other options include the vast number of private agencies that work online and, of course, local and WV state law enforcement.
 Now, each one of these choices comes with its own set of advantages.
 Here is a detailed look at these.

-Judiciary: This category comprises of the magistrate’s court and the county clerk’s office.
-These agencies perform varying tasks when it comes to the actual issue of Braxton County arrest warrants yet they have the same amount of criminal history data.
-The magistrate’s court issues all judicial instruments including active warrants, summons, bench warrants and the like.
+Judiciary: This category comprises the magistrate’s court and the county clerk’s office.
+These agencies perform varying tasks when it comes to Braxton County arrest warrants’ actual issue, yet they have the same amount of criminal history data.
+The magistrate’s court issues all judicial instruments, including active warrants, summons, bench warrants, and the like.

-The county clerk’s office notes information pertaining to the release of these provisions and just about everything that goes on in the court rooms.
-This information is gathered from the civil and the criminal tribunals and it goes into the court dockets database.
+The county clerk’s office notes information about the release of these provisions and just about everything that goes on in the courtrooms.
+This information is gathered from the city and the criminal tribunals, and it goes into the court dockets database.

 The police: The sheriff’s department is the keeper of information on Braxton County arrest records and outstanding warrants.
-Since peace officers receive warrants from the judiciary and make arrests as commanded in these orders, it is understandable how they come about to have this data in their hands.
+Since peace officers receive warrants from the judiciary and make arrests as commanded in these orders, they understand how they come about to have this data in their hands.

 Where to find these agencies?